pixelomer/bin2video/README.md

   -i          Input file.
 Defaults to stdin.
   -o          Output file.
 Defaults to stdout.
   -t          Allows writing output to a tty.
   -f <rate>   Framerate.
 Defaults to 10.
+Set to -1 to let FFmpeg
+              decide.
+  -c <n>      Write every frame n times.
+Defaults to 1.
+Cannot be
-  -b <bits>   Bits per pixel.
+              used with -I.  -b <bits>   Bits per pixel.
 Defaults to 1 (black and white).
   -w <width>  Video width.
 Defaults to 1280.
   -h <height> Video height.
 Defaults to 720.
+  -H <height> Data height.
+Set this to a value less than the video
+              height to limit the data blocks to a region on top of the video.
+The bottom of the region will be black.
+              A value of -1 disables the data height.
+Defaults to -1.
+              Cannot be used with -I.
   -s <size>   Size of each block.
 Defaults to 5.
   -I          Infinite-Storage-Glitch compatibility mode.
+  -E          End the output with a black frame.
+Cannot be used with
+              -I.

 ADVANCED OPTIONS:
   -S <size>   Sets the size of each block for the initial frame.
               Defaults to 10.
 Do not change this unless you have a good reason to do so.
 If you specify this flag while encoding, you will also need to do it while decoding.
-              In Infinite-Storage-Glitch compatibility mode, this
-              value defaults to 5 and cannot be changed.
+When -I is used, this value defaults to 5 and cannot be changed.
   -F <args>   Space separated options for encoding with FFmpeg.
               Defaults to "-c:v libx264 -pix_fmt yuv420p".
 ```